little-book-of/algorithms/books/en-US/book.md

 They turn "blank page" problems into "I've seen this shape before."

 Once you recognize the structure, you can choose a suitable pattern and adapt it.
-This is how top coders solve complex problems under time pressure ,  not by memorizing algorithms, but by *seeing patterns*.
+This is how top coders solve complex problems under time pressure, not by memorizing algorithms, but by seeing patterns.

 #### Try It Yourself